Displacing Lagrangian toric fibers via probes: Low dimensional cases.

 It is shown in \cite[\S10]{FOOO1} that if one moves the facets of $\De$ to be in general position (so that the Landau--Ginzburg potential function is nondegenerate), then $\ND_{HF}$ is finite.
 We now show that $\ND_p$ sometimes contains an open subset.

 \begin{lemma}\labell{le:open} There is a $2$-dimensional smooth polytope with an open set of points that are not displaceable by probes. \end{lemma}

 \begin{proof} The triangle $ABC$ in Figure \ref{fig:2} has vertices $A=(0,5), B=(0,0)$ and $C=(3,0)$, and so is not smooth.
 The points inside the triangles $ABG$ and $CBG$ can be displaced by probes in the directions $\pm(-1,1)$, and all but a short segment of $BG$ can be displaced by vertical probes from $BC$.
-It is easy to check that this is the most one can displace by probes starting on $AB$ or $BC$.
+Also, probes from $AB$ in direction $(1,-2)$ displace the points in $ABF$.
 On the other hand, the best probes from $AC$ are either parallel to $AZ$ in the direction $(1,-2)$ or are parallel to $CW$ in the direction $(-2,3)$.
 (In fact, the latter set of probes displaces no new points.)
 Therefore this triangle contains an open region that cannot be reached by probes.

 To get a smooth example, blow up at the vertices $A$ and $C$ along the directions indicated in figures (I) and (II).
 Probes starting from these new edges will reach some more points, but these probes must be in one of a finite number of directions.
-(For example, from the edge near $A$ with normal $(1,1)$ one reaches some new points by probes in the direction $(0,-1)$.)
+(For example, from the edge near $C$ with normal $(1,0)$ one reaches some new points by probes in the direction $(-1,1)$.)
 Hence, since the new edges can be arbitrarily short, the newly accessible regions can have arbitrarily small area. \end{proof}

 We leave it up to the reader to construct similar examples in higher dimensions.
 Note that the reason why one gets an open set of nondisplaceable points is that in the above example most probes exit through facets that are not integrally transverse to the direction of the probe.
 For example, in the triangle above the horizontal probes from $AB$ exit through $AC$ which is not integrally transverse to $(1,0)$.
 Figure \ref{fig:2b} illustrates two more possibilities.